 👉 Accessibility of the work area.

-It’s important to note that while it might be tempting to choose the lowest bidder, quality workmanship can save you money in the long run by preventing future issues.
+While it might be tempting to choose the lowest bidder, quality workmanship can save you money in the long run by preventing future issues.

 5. Additional Expenses